My Rosy Life: Plot

 Maeng Soon-yi (Choi Jin-sil) has sacrificed everything in her life for the sake of others.
 She missed out on her youth because she was too busy taking care of her father (Jang Yong), who started drinking heavily after her mother abandoned them when Soon-yi was 10 years old.
 Soon-yi gave up on her own education so that she could earn the money to pay for her younger siblings' tuition.

 Soon-yi's younger sister Young-yi (Lee Tae-ran), is now a successful career woman.
 She is having an affair with a married man, Lee Jung-do (Jang Dong-jik).
 Jung-do was Young-yi's first love, but he broke up with her for the sake of his career.
 While younger brother Chul-soo has settled down in the United States where he's earning his doctorate degree, completely ignoring his responsibilities at home.

 Soon-yi perseveres despite the constant hardships that life throws at her.
 Until one day, she is jolted when Ban Sung-moon (Son Hyun-joo), her husband with whom she has two daughters, tells her that he has fallen in love with another woman and demands a divorce.
 Worse, she is diagnosed with stomach cancer shortly after.

-Abandoned by everyone around her, all those who she has worked so hard to make happy her entire life, Soon-yi decides that it's never too late to start living the life you want, and begins to be a little selfish and find some true happiness.
+Abandoned by everyone around her, all those whom she has worked so hard to make happy her entire life, Soon-yi decides that it's never too late to start living the life you want, and begins to be a little selfish and find some true happiness.

 When they find out about her disease, her family finally realizes what she means to them.
 And her husband Sung-moon also rethinks his actions and finally shows her the genuine meaning of marital love.